symfony-cmf/symfony-cmf-docs/components/routing.rst

 ^^^^^^^^^^^^^^^^^^

-You can use the ``_locale`` default value in a Route to create one Route per locale that, all referencing the same multilingual content.
-The ``DynamicRouter`` respects the ``_locale`` when generating routes from content.
-When resolving the route, the _locale gets into the request and is picked up by the Symfony2 locale system.
+You can use the ``_locale`` default value in a Route to create one Route per locale that, all referencing the same multilingual model instance.
+The ``DynamicRouter`` respects the ``_locale`` when generating routes from model instances.
+When resolving the route, the ``_locale`` gets into the request and is picked up by the Symfony2 locale system.

 .. note::